DistendedDev/inventory-interactions/README.md

 # Quick Repair Mod (Fabric)

-A simple, configurable mod that allows you to repair items by right-clicking in the inventory
+A simple, configurable mod that allows you to repair & craft items by right-clicking in the inventory

 ### Features